anacjuriti/anacjuriti/My name is Ana, I'm an analyst and I love to program. I'm curious and I like challenges.README.md

-- 👋 Hi, I’m @anacjuriti
+- 👋 Hi, I’m @anajuriti
 - 👀 I’m interested in learn and practice
 - 🌱 I’m currently learning programação
 - 💞️ I’m looking to collaborate on codes and database